friedelwolff/fmmap/README.rst

 version in the standard library.
 More might follow, and contributions are welcome.

-A number of features and API changes introduced between Python 3.7 - Python 3.9 are supported on older versions, notably:
+A number of features, bug fixes and API changes introduced between Python 3.6 - Python 3.9 are supported on older versions, notably:

 - The API of `flush()` works like Python > 3.7.
 - `madvise()` is implemented and most of the `MADV_...` constants are exposed.

-Currently, the API of `write()` will still be unchanged from your current Python version.
-(The number of bytes written is returned since Python 3.6.)

 Installation and usage